 Appen can help

 If you develop and maintain speech software, these limitations will be sounding very familiar.
-The solution is to ensure that you have the breadth and scale of training data necessary to cover all the people you expect to be using your software!
-At Appen, we’ve produced speech databases in over 150 different languages, and we’re ready to offer advice on the dialects, demographics, and environments that will give your training data the best accuracy across all your users.
+The solution is to ensure that you have the breadth and scale of training data necessary to cover all the people you expect to be using your software.
+At Appen, we’ve produced speech databases in over 150 different languages, and we’re ready to offer advice on the dialects, demographics, and environments that will help you create training data that optimizes speech recognition accuracy across all your users.
 Contact us to talk about your needs, and how we can help you!